loosenthedark/zen-of-typing/README.md

 ### Acknowledgments:

-- As with my previous two projects, my number one cheerleader, product tester and source up both inspiration and sanity throughout the current build process was my partner Ana. _Muito obrigado, menina_ ❤️
+- As with my previous two projects, my number one cheerleader, product tester and source of both inspiration and sanity throughout the current build process has been my amazing partner Ana. _Muito obrigado, menina_ ❤️
-- My mentor [Tim Nelson](https://github.com/TravelTimN) was once more on hand to provide invaluable guidance and encouragement.
+- My mentor [Tim Nelson](https://github.com/TravelTimN) was also on hand once more to provide invaluable guidance and encouragement.
 Among many other things, he helped me identify an issue with my `requirements.txt` file that had escaped my attention 🙌 😅

 ## Notice